 How do I notify my students about my online class sessions?

 Scheduling Zoom meetings in Canvas will automatically update student calendars with the meeting information on the day/time of the class meeting.
 Although automatically sent to the calendar, students will not receive a “formal” notification.
 Therefore, if wanting to inform students that the classes have been scheduled, please feel free to send an email to your students acknowledging the updates to their calendars.

 Do I have to go into Canvas to hold my class session in Zoom? (added 3/20)

 Faculty must start their Zoom class meetings from within Canvas to protect student privacy.
-A recorded class started in Canvas can only be streamed not downloaded by students who were unable to attend the actual Zoom class To access your Zoom meeting on your Canvas page, click “view calendar” on the right hand side of your course homepage.
+Logging into Zoom via your SSO and entering the meeting via Canvas ensures that one has access to the paid features of the HLS Zoom account.
+For example, Polling is a paid option that will only be available to the host if they enter the meeting via Canvas while logged into their HLS account via SSO.
+Also, a recorded class started in Canvas can only be streamed not downloaded by students who were unable to attend the actual Zoom class To access your Zoom meeting on your Canvas page, click “view calendar” on the right hand side of your course homepage.

 How can I be assured that my students are receiving all class notifications regarding Zoom?

 A universal message has gone out to all students instructing them how to change their Canvas settings to receive all notifications.
 They were also reminded that this a necessary step for their successful transition to online learning.

 I scheduled a meeting (class) in Zoom.
 How do I invite the class?
 Or a guest? (added 3/30)

 Your scheduled meeting will appear on your main Zoom screen (one with four icons that say “New Meeting,” “Join,” “Schedule,” and “Share Screen) on the right.
 Click on the three dots to the right of your name.
 A dialogue box appears, choose the option “Copy Invitation” To invite: